Prakkks/THINK3/Frontend/README.md

 # Think3 - Fun IQ Test Quiz App 🎉🧠

-Think3 is a fun and interactive IQ test quiz app that challenges your brain with timed questions.
+Think3 is a fun and interactive thik 3 answers challenge  that test your brain with timed questions.
 It’s designed to be fast, smooth, and visually engaging — perfect for a quick mental workout!

 ---

 ## What is Think3?

 Think3 presents random questions where you have 60 seconds to guess the answers.
-The game tracks your input, gives instant feedback, and shows your progress in real-time.
-It’s a cool way to test your IQ and thinking speed!
+The game tracks your input,  and shows your guesses in real-time.

 ---